★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Overview

-Rollins, Inc. is a global pest, termite, and wildlife control services provider (Orkin and other brands), serving more than two million customers from 800+ company-owned and franchised locations.
-The industry is fragmented with low barriers to entry, but Rollins benefits from trusted brands, dense service-route networks, and proprietary operating systems that improve productivity and retention.
-Commercial pest control is supported by compliance/reporting capabilities and the company states ~20% share in North America commercial pest control.
+Rollins, Inc. is a global pest, termite, and wildlife control services provider led by Orkin and other brands, serving customers through 800+ company-owned and franchised locations.
+Q1 2026 revenue was split roughly 43% residential, 34% commercial, 22% termite/ancillary, and 1% franchise/other.
+The industry is fragmented with low entry barriers, but Rollins benefits from trusted brands, dense service-route networks, proprietary branch systems, compliance/reporting tools, and acquisition integration.
+Commercial pest control is supported by workflow reporting and an indicated ~20% North America market share.
+Key risks are labor, claims, local competition, acquisition integration, and weather-driven demand.

 Primary segment